 - Steroid card.

-- Importance of not missing steroids.
+- Importance of not missing steroids and not stopping them abruptly.

 - Intercurrent illness - if tolerating oral medication then the dose should be doubled until better.
 If the patient is so unwell that they are unable to take the medication orally then they will need to take it parenterally - thus, they will need to be given IM hydrocortisone and be taught how to administer it.